Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah.

-You aren't near kids though, generally.
+You aren't near kids, though, generally.

-Yeah, they will put kids down there.
+Yeah, that will put kids down there.

-But sometimes they still do.
+but sometimes they still do.

 and you can't move the seat back?